Norahgpn/EEG-source-and-FC-analyses/README.md

 The provided code is apllicable in MATLAB.

-Please contact: norahagopian@hotmail.com if you are interested in receiving her master's thesis or have any questions regarding the code.
+If you are interested in Nora's master thesis, please see: https://online.flippingbook.com/view/755365617/ Please contact: norahagopian@hotmail.com if you have any questions regarding the code or thesis.